nikita-tomilov/cv_data_transfer/README.md

 - Makefile coming soon
 - Or copy-paste sources and run under your IDE, compilers, etc.

+## Command-line parameters
+- -h for help
+- -o <output> for writing recieved bytes to file
+- -v for full logs

 ## Coming soon
 No idea what to add =(